FunkinCrew/funkBlog/README.md

   manager!
 - We get Pico CSS from NPM, so you need to [install node](https://nodejs.org) if you don't already have it.
-  - Then you can just `npm install` to get Pico CSS
+  - Then you can just `npm ci` to get Pico CSS

 # Running the site